GitJit-max/learning-linux/chapter/06-inter.md

 1. The **` $ true↵ `** command always executes successfully: ` $? ` = 0.
 2. The **` $ false↵ `** command always executes unsuccessfully: ` $? ` = 1

-There is also an **` $ exit #↵ `** command which accepts a single, optional argument, which becomes the script’s exit status.
+There is also an **` exit # `** command which accepts a single, optional argument, which becomes the script’s exit status.
 When no argument is passed, the exit status defaults to the exit status of the last command executed.
-Using ` $ exit ` command in this way allows a script to indicate failure.
+Using exit in this way allows a script to indicate failure.
 The exit command appearing on the last line of the script is a formality though, because when a script runs off the end (i.e. reaches end of file), it terminates with an exit status of the last command executed.

-Similarly internal functions in shell scripts can return an exit value by including an integer as a parameter to the command **` $ return #↵ `**, which points to the return value of the variable ` $? ` and terminates the function (see [Linuxize.com - Bash Functions: Return Values](https://linuxize.com/post/bash-functions/#return-values)). [^bash-manual-funk]
+Similarly internal functions in shell scripts can return an exit value by including an integer as a parameter to the command **` return # `**, which points to the return value of the variable ` $? ` and terminates the function (see [Linuxize.com - Bash Functions: Return Values](https://linuxize.com/post/bash-functions/#return-values)). [^bash-manual-funk]

 [^bash-manual-funk]: [GNU Bash Manual - Shell Functions, accessed 2025](https://www.gnu.org/software/bash/manual/html_node/Shell-Functions.html)